Student-Team-Projects/Assistant/README.md

 * configures communication components,
 * updates the terminal alias used to invoke the assistant.

+In case of using Ollama as the model provider, configure it before running the assistant by executing:

+sudo pacman -Syu ollama
+sudo systemctl start ollama
+ollama pull mistral

+These commands install Ollama, start the Ollama service, and download the required model used by the assistant.

 After installation, configure the environment file.
 In `AssistantPython/Assistant/.env` set the following variables: